jserra01/credit-risk-classification/README.md

 Similar results achievied for both models with an accuracy of 99% and relatively low precision on High-Risk loans (85% for Model 1 vs 84% for Model 2).
 Given that it is more important to predict High-Risk loans and the higher reall in Model 2 and relatively similar precision between both models, my recommendation is to use Model 2.
 Although, I would recommend exploring additional features/data elements and possibly increasing the sample size to build a better model and continue to strive for better prediction of High-Risk loans.

 ## Sources
-(https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/)[Machine Learning Mastery]: oversampling example
+* [MachineLearningMastery.com](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/) for example of using oversampling.